rayknezdev/PP2-Tic-Tac-Toe/README.md

 - As a user, I want an option to play again after the game is over so that I can enjoy multiple rounds of the game.
 - As a user, I want the game to keep track of scores if I play multiple rounds so that it adds a competitive element to the game.

+ ##  Technologies Used
+  #  Languages Used

+  HyperText Markup Language(HTML), Cascading Style Sheet(CSS), JavaScript(JS) were used to create this game.

+  [Github](https://www.github.com/) - To save and store the files.

+  [Google Fonts](https://fonts.google.com/)-To import the fonts.

+  [Am I Responsive](http://ami./responsivedesign.is/)-To show games image on a range of devices

+Google Fonts - To import the fonts used on the website.

+Am I Responsive?
+To show the website image on a range of devices.